Kerala State Financial Enterprises

-Kerala State Financial Enterprises Limited (KSFE) is a public sector chit fund and loan company based in Thrissur city, Kerala, India.
+The Kerala State Financial Enterprises Limited (KSFE Ltd) is a public sector Miscellaneous Non-Banking Financial Company owned by The Government of keralam.
+Its Head office named "BHADRATHA" is located in Thrissur, Kerala.

 History

-The company started functioning on 6 November 1969, with Thrissur city as its headquarters.
-It started with a capital of Rs 2,00,000, and had 45 employees and 10 branches.
-As of 2021, it has 680+ branches and sixteen regional offices at Thiruvananthapuram Urban, Thiruvananthapuram Rural, Kollam Urban, Kollam Rural, Kottayam, Ernakulam Urban, Ernakulam Rural, Thrissur, Palakkad, Kozhikode Urban, Kozhikode Rural, Kannur, Alappuzha, Pathanamthitta, Kattappana and Malappuram and one Digital Business Centre at Thiruvananthapuram.
-KSFE is a Miscellaneous Non-Banking Company (MNBC) and is fully owned by the Government of Kerala.
-KSFE does not come under the regulation of Reserve Bank of India since it is not a Non-Banking Financial Company.
+The company started functioning on 6 November 1969, with Thrissur as its headquarters.
+It started with a capital of Rs 2 Lakh, and had 45 employees and 10 branches.
+As of 2025-26, it has 200 Cr paid up capital, 9000+ employees, 680+ branches & 16 regional offices located at Thiruvananthapuram Urban, Thiruvananthapuram Rural, Kollam Urban, Kollam Rural, Kottayam, Ernakulam Urban, Ernakulam Rural, Thrissur, Palakkad, Kozhikode Urban, Kozhikode Rural, Kannur, Alappuzha, Pathanamthitta, Kattappana and Malappuram and one Digital Business Centre at Thiruvananthapuram.Digital Business Centre conducts KSFE Pravasi chits for Keralites living outside Keralam.

 KSFE is one of the two chit fund companies owned by the government in the whole of India.
 The other company is Mysore Sales International Limited (MSIL) owned by the government of Karnataka.
 KSFE's purpose at founding was to provide an alternative to unscrupulous private-sector chit fund organizers.
 In 2000, it had 77% of the capital volume of the chit fund business in Kerala, though just 37.5% of the number of chit funds.